Overview

 result in difficulty closing a particular position.
 Certain derivatives also magnify the extent of losses

 incurred due to changes in the market value of the securities to which they relate.
-Some derivative
+The derivatives

 instruments, such as those traded over the counter, are also subject to counterparty credit risk, as